atif-hussain/CarND-Path-Planning-Project/README.md

+# CarND-Path-Planning-Project Submission
+This is my submission of Path Planning Project towards Self-Driving Car Engineer Nanodegree Program.

+## Environment
+Program Development was done on a Intel Core i5 2.3GHz system with 12GB RAM, installed with Windows-10 64-bit OS.
+The code was found to be performance sensitive, the numerical values used like generating 50 length path of 0.02s will need changes if code is ran on a machine with significant performance difference.

+For easier debugging, significant effort was put trying to work with Visual Studio 2017 Community version.
+However i failed to setup required libraries for VS, and finally Bash on Windows10 was used with Makefiles setup as given in instructions.

+All Debugging was performed with cout statements.
+The cout I/O prints created significant performance lags, so there were regularly removed after use.
+With large debug logs, the delay got so much that the car completed 50 instructions and waited with 0 velocity for new path input; for such debugging, path length generated was increased to adjust for log size.

+## Modularized with Utility classes
+Utility classes served to modularize code to help debug & identify math errors everytime they occurred.
+See Point.h, Frenet.h.
+Standard library splines.h was also used. generatePath file & function contains the actual code for Path Planning. main.cpp interacts with the simulator.
+Given original main.cpp was trimmed by moving code to modules.

+### Units of Measurement
+For ease, all calculations were performed in m, m/(0.02s), m/(0.02s)^2, and angles in radians.

+## Driving within lanes
+To keep the car from driving outside of the lanes, a lane is selected to drive, and a path transitioning quickly to the lane center is created.

+## Splines library
+Splines library was used to generate Jerk minimizing trajectory.

+## Jerk minimizing
+To traverse the car, Jerk minimizing trajectory (6-degree splines) were used, created from 5points - current position, previous position (based on current car angle), and 3 ahead waypoints.
+The speed changes along this path was also controlled.
+This was presumed to fit within max allowed jerk of 10m/s^3.
+Note: this solution approach cannot be tweaked to restrict jerk to 1m/s^3.

+## Acceleration < 10m/s^2
+Tangential acceleration was restricted to 50% of this limit by control the rate of change of speed.
+If a car in front slows suddenly, deceleration was allowed upto 75% of this limit.
+Use of Jerk minimizing trajectories served to control orthogonal acceleration.

+## Speed limit < 50 mph
+While generating path, traversing the splines passing through anchor points, i noticed that keeping same x-increment along car, results in speed going slightly over on turns.
+This was initially met by reducing target Speed to 47, but it causes car to go only at 47 for most of the path which is straight.
+So adjustment was applied for curves as described in project walkthrough.

+## Collision
+To avoid collisions, we use sensor_fusion info to detect cars around us within [-5,+20] range along the path, and get the closest in each lane bucket.

+## Lane changing
+We select available free lanes using thumbrules based on current lane.
+Use current lane if free, else change lane if adjacent lane is free, else reduce speed following car in front.
+To prevent driving outside lanes for too long, restricted lane change if current previous path already has a lane change.

+## Solution crudeness
+Sometimes based on the exact movement of surrounding cars on the road, there is collision while changing lanes, or car moves too long outside lane.
+This is not a robust solution catering to such safety.
+Based on system performance, and exact position of start, such cases might occur rarelt.
+Even if a driving infraction happens, just leave the car running, and it'll complete multiple rounds till a full lap is without incident and best reaches 4.32 miles

+# Code Model Documentation
+Point.h simple class with few utils
+Frenet.h master utility class, contains functions for finding closest/next waypoint from XY or S, and functions for converting XY to/from Frenet; splines.h borrowed standard utility main.cpp wrapper code to interact with the simulator, trimmed down, moving some code parts elsewhere for modularization. generatePath.h - project rubric function to generate best path for the car; contains internal help functions too (all calculations in meters, and 0.02s units). makeFrenet convert sensor_fusion surrounding car' velocities from x,y to s,d coords. goodLane find the best lane and target speed for it generatePath  part1 (line 66-79): update path start coordinates, either car/last_path_end; use both position & direction, to get 2 anchor points generatePath  part2 (line 81-99): Sense surrounding cars to get tgtSpeed & lane; use lane to pick 3 more anchor points on map generatePath  part3 (line 100-140): Make spline through 5 anchorPts & pick car points along this path.
+To eliminate singularity, these calculations are done in car_coords (ie. transform before & after).
+Points on Splines are got by passing x. x is kept at intervals of speed * curving factor.
+Speed is incremented to goto_vel=50mph or decremented to tgt_Speed=front-car-speed in increments of max_acc.

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).